ThomasTschol/security-data-sources/README.md

 # security-data-sources

 The crawler is part of a project for analyzing security data sources.
+We only download and save the article in our database if a valid CVE identifier is contained in the content of the article.

-The real project is saved on https://git.uibk.ac.at/c7031099/security_data_sources and is private.
+The real project is on https://git.uibk.ac.at/c7031099/security_data_sources and is private.
 This README is merely intended to give information about the crawler.

 ## Settings